top of page

 Coach class passengers are NOT allowed to bring their own alcohol (which we definitely did not do 😉), but it is available for purchase in the cafe car.

 Sleeper car passengers ARE allowed to bring their own alcohol, but it can only be consumed in your private room.
 This means that, unfortunately, you cannot take your own wine to dinner in the dining car, nor a nice scotch to the observation car.
 However, your first alcoholic drink with dinner is complimentary, so you can still enjoy a glass of wine in the dining car at no extra cost.
-Again, this does NOT apply to coach car passengers.

 Coach passengers must purchase their alcoholic beverages at the cafe car, and sleeper car passengers are also welcomed to do so.
 These drinks can be consumed anywhere on the train.